River Fishing in Yorkshire

 Fishing advice and flies

-In broad terms the fishing season runs from April to September.
+In broad terms the trout fishing season runs from April to September, with grayling fishing over the winter.
 The hawthorn hatch, for which the Yorkshire streams are famous, takes place in late April/early May.
 It is worth noting that there is no mayfly hatch.
-There are no easy pickings in the second half of the season, but small flies, delicately fished are the secret weapons.
+In the second half of the season small flies, delicately fished, are the secret weapons.

 Top Yorkshire Flies: